do you lose nutritional value when blending

 Does Blending Fruit Destroy Fiber?

 Like mentioned above, fiber passes through your GI system intact.
-It implies that it can withstand the acid in your stomach, saliva, digestive enzymes, molars, and teeth.
-And it remains unchanged.
+Which means it stands up to your teeth, molars, saliva, digestive enzymes, stomach acid, etc. And it remains unchanged.

 Again, you don’t have to take my word for it because we do have some research that backs up fiber remaining in smoothies.